 Reduce employee turnover

-Workforce planning helps control turnover and retain high-value employees, as it allows companies to strategically match individuals to roles fitting their skills.
-With the right plan, you can create promotion routes that meet internal demand for career opportunities and encourage workers to stick around instead of looking elsewhere.
+Three-quarters of millennials and Gen Z employees would quit a job that doesn’t provide the opportunity to learn new skills.
+With the right plan, you can create promotion routes that meet internal demand for career opportunities and encourage high-value employees to stick around instead of looking elsewhere.

 3. Improve HR efficiency